adriaan-vd-graaf/genome_integration/README.md

 ```
 Uncalibrated MR-link results: beta: 0.4150, se: 0.14734, p value: 4.85e-03
 ```
-The pvalue for the causal effect of the exposure ENSG00000000000 is 4.8e-03.
+The pvalue for the causal effect of the exposure ENSG00000000000 is 4.9e-03.

 A full description of the input and output formats of MR-link is located in our [readthedocs documentation](https://genome-integration.readthedocs.io/en/latest/about_mr_link.html)

-## MR-link input formats.
+##### MR-link input formats

 MR-link requires the following inputs:
 - A summary statistics file of the exposure phenotype. (`--exposure_summary_statistics`)